Table of Contents Search for printer HOME

 71b.
 Old data from submarines (some of it released on the initiative of Vice President Gore) revealed thinning of ice, Rothrock et al. (1999); for sea ice extent, Overpeck et al. (2005), Lindsay and Zhang (2005), Stroeve et al. (2005).
 Weather effects: Francis and Hunter (2006).
 Computer projection of an ice-free Arctic by Holland et al. (2006) were widely publicized.
 Ice more sensitive to warming than models predicted: Stroeve et al. (2007).
 BACK

 72. The seminal paper was Lenton et al. (2008), On the "tipping point" concept see this note in the essay on The Public and Climate.
-"Critical threshold:" Kopp et al. (2016b).
+"Critical threshold:" Kopp et al. (2016b); J. Hansen pointed out how the term "tipping point" is often misused.
 BACK

 73. For example, Best (2006) speculated that increased organic sediments sent down rivers due to deforestation, factory farming, etc., once buried in the seabed, will be converted to methane by bacteria, perhaps seriously adding to greenhouse gas emissions.
 Another potential threat was a dieback of the Amazon rainforest.
 It was the IPCC's conclusion that little was understood about the "potential for major abrupt change... in the uptake and storage of carbon by terrestrial systems," Randall et al. (2007), p.
 642